joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 your local machine and creating a test database to run these examples in.
-Everything in this blog post should be self contained, so you can will be able to create all of the the tables and run all of the quieries.
+Everything in this blog post should be self contained, so you can will be able to create all of the tables and run all of the queries.
 If you are using an Apple computer,
 I recommend using the program [Sequel Pro](http://www.sequelpro.com/) which provides a great graphical interface for interacting